What is e-Waste?

 Current legislation and regulations on e-waste

-The Electronic Waste Recycling Act began in 2003 at the federal level.
-This law sets up rules for handling e-waste, primarily from old electronics, worsening the e-waste issue.
+The Electronic Waste Recycling Act was passed at the federal level in 2003.
+It sets rules for handling e-waste from old electronics, worsening the problem.

-Because of the fast growth of technology, there are worries about e-waste and its health risks.
-E-waste refers to old devices that contain dangerous materials.
-These can harm groundwater.
-Some of these materials are lead, mercury, and cadmium.
-If we do not manage them properly, they can harm nature and cause trouble.
+Technology is expanding fast, which raises worries about e-waste and its health effects.
+E-waste is old devices with harmful materials like lead, mercury, and cadmium.
+If we don’t manage them right, these materials can pollute groundwater.
 Because of these risks, California has laws about dealing with e-waste.
 It is crucial to find a good e-waste removal service nearby.

 The UN says the world makes over 50 million tons of e-waste annually.
 A common practice is to hide US waste as gifts and send it to other countries.
 These shipments usually go to Africa and China, which is unfortunate.
 Many people do not notice the pollution and harm it brings to the local community.

 Many electronic devices contain heavy metals like lead, mercury, and cadmium.
-If we throw these devices in landfills, they can leak harmful toxins into the soil and water, harming ecosystems and human health.
+Throwing these devices in landfills can leak harmful toxins, which can enter the soil and water and harm ecosystems and human health.

 Burning e-waste is harmful.
 It releases toxic pollution and greenhouse gases into the air.
 These gases worsen climate change.
 This highlights the need to solve the e-waste issue.